chocolatetoothpaste/camino/README.md

 **Important changes**

+With IE 11 usage at a very low percentage (depending on who's data you believe) support will start phasing out to take advantage of es6 features.
+If you require IE11 support, use version 0.15.x.

 v0.15.0

 * In an effort to reduce boilerplate code in browsers, an event listener was added (to window object) to listen for clicks on "A" tags.
 If the href attribute matches a route defined in camino, the request is routed in the following manner: